gszep/FlowAtlas.jl/README.md

 # Flow Atlas

-_an interactive explorer for single-cell flow cytometry data_
+_an interactive explorer for flow cytometry data_

 Flow Atlas is an interactive data explorer for `FCS` datasets and their accompanying FlowJo workspace files, such as those coming from the [Human Cell Atlas](https://humancellatlas.org).
 This tool is built in Julia and allows biologists to interactively inter-operate between FlowJo and modern computational libraries like [`GigaSOM.jl`](https://github.com/LCSB-BioCore/GigaSOM.jl)